JVKran/SRPL/COURSE.md

 ### Loops
 My language supports loops, but also lambdas.
 Go-to statements have not and will not be implemented.
 For an example, checkout the main [README](README.md).

+### Compilation
+I've deliberately deviated from the 'requirement' of using a Makefile to compile the SRPL sourcefiles to assembly files since I've had trouble calling python from within Makefiles.
+Furthermore, it isn't very intuitive.
+As much as I'd want SRPL to seamlessly integrate with C-sourcefiles, that's not gonna happen.
+Hence, it's quite intuitive to use an SRPL shell command for compiling files.

 #### Sources
 Minsky, M. L. (1961).
 Recursive Unsolvability of Post’s Problem of “Tag” and other Topics in Theory of Turing Machines.
 Wolframscience.
 Published. https://www.wolframscience.com/prizes/tm23/images/Minsky.pdf